Here is a nice Internet Explorer extension which copies the current webpage title and address to the Windows clipboard.

 - Copy Title & URL Context menu option

 - Copy Title & URL Tools menu option

 Copy Title & URL – Context Menu Extension

 To copy the Title and the URL of the current Webpage, simply right-click somewhere on the Webpage, and click Copy Title and URL.
 The Title and URL are copied to the Clipboard, in the following format:

 You’ll also see a confirmation message as below:

-You can turn off the confirmation message by editing the file Title_URL.htm located in the C:\Windows\Web folder using Notepad.
-You just need to change the following code (in line #8):
+You can turn off the confirmation message by editing the file Title_URL.htm located in “C:\Windows\Web” using Notepad (Run as Administrator).
+You just need to change the following line: